Working on translations¶

 * Word order changes across languages, of course.
 So the placement of these formatting arguments within the translated string may differ from the US-English string.

-file for guidance¶The Japanese translation is nearly complete
+The Japanese translation is nearly complete

 You have it since you forked and cloned the repository